USCqserver/OpenQuantumTools.jl/docs/src/index.md

 # HOME

-*This is a quantum toolbox for Julia programming language.*
+*This is a quantum annealing toolbox for Julia programming language.*

 This package has the following features